simplysparsh/BabyMusic-AI/udio_api.md

 # Get Task

+> **Note:** This endpoint is for polling task status.
+BabyMusic AI currently relies exclusively on webhooks for task completion notifications and **does not use this `Get Task` endpoint.** The OpenAPI definition below is provided for general API reference only.
+Refer to the "Webhook Payload Example" section for the structure received upon task completion via webhook.

 > This endpoint from [PiAPI's Suno API](https://piapi.ai/suno-api) retrieves the output of a Song generation task.

 ## OpenAPI